manoritesandeep/manoritesandeep/README.md

-- 👋 Hi, I’m Sandeep
+- 👋 Hi!
+Welcome to the 'SandHub RepoDepot'...
 - 👀 My interests include, but not limited to ...
 Data Science, Software Engineering, MLOps, Artificial Intelligence.
 - 🌱 As a continuous learner, I am always looking for new ways to improve my skills...
 Python3, Flask, ML, Django, Managerial Accounting, Web development, Big Data
 - Building application using XCode, SWIFT, Google Firebase and SWIFTUI.